 My point is that your dinners don’t have to have the perfect blend of meat, starch, veggie and salad.
 My plan reflects the nutrition goals and food preferences of my family.

-We don’t eat out much (for a variety of reasons, not just nutrition).
-We’re not big casserole eaters.
+We don’t eat out much, and definitely not fast food, (for a variety of reasons, not just nutrition).
 I enjoy cooking and baking and I’m fortunate enough to have a family who is very forgiving when recipes don’t work out as planned (which does happen!).

 8. The Shopping List